xiongrxchn/IntelBri.github.io/index.md

   - Hardware connection

-Connect MPU 6050 sensor to the board.
+Connect the MPU 6050 sensor to the board.
 Four pins are available for use: VCC, GND, SDA, and SCL.

 | MPU 6050  | Raspberry Pi (Board)  |
 | :----: | :----: |